partizand/mrotate/readme.md

    * For rotation mode 1
     The default is% FileName.
 It can also contain date-time parameters that will be replaced by the date / time specified by the DateReplace parameter.
 If the name is not unique, then in the archive there will be several files.
    * For rotation mode 2 (shift)
 	The default is %FileName%%Index%.
 Must contain the %Index% parameter.
 It can contain date/time parameters, but for any date they must have the same length.
-Ie it is permissible, for example, to specify %FileBaseName% Y% m% d-% H% M.% Index and not valid% FileBaseName.% Y-% B-% d-% H% M.% Index % B (full month name) can have different lengths.
-Date / time settings are always replaced with the date / time specified by the DateReplace parameter.
+Ie it is permissible, for example, to specify %FileBaseName.%y%m%d-%H%M.%Index and not valid %FileBaseName.%y-%B-%d-%H%M.%Index because %B (full month name) can have different lengths.
+Date/time settings are always replaced with the date/time specified by the DateReplace parameter.
 * `Keep`
  How many days to store old files, the analogue of the `Period`, if not specified, then forever.
 With shift mode, this is the number of stored rotations
 * `DateMode`